 4. Video can help make your marketing message concise

-Last week, I tested out a similar strategy with Kimberly Snyder.
-I took her long marketing message and shortened it.
+In the past, we tested out a similar strategy with Kimberly Snyder.
+We took her long marketing message and shortened it.
 For the visitors who wanted more information on her product, we created a video that explained what she has to offer.

 This way if you are too lazy to read, you can get the information you need by watching and listening.

-So far, the test results are looking good: her conversion rate is up by just over 40%.
+Looking back, the test results were good: her conversion rate went up by just over 40%.

 - Start your video by stating what your company does.